luofei614/pyvirtualcam2/README.md

 These instructions are experimental and support is not provided for them.
 Typically, there should be no need to build manually since wheels are hosted on PyPI.

-You need to have Visual Studio installed to build pyvirtualcam.
+You need to have Visual Studio installed to build pyvirtualcam2.

 In a PowerShell window:
 ```sh